Australian M&A enters a new merger review era

 • Enabling the ACCC to review any merger within a ‘high-risk’ industry.

 The regime applies to transactions ‘put into effect’ after 1 January 2026.
 This means agreements entered into during 2025 will be subject to the new laws where completion occurs in 2026.
-In these cases, transitional arrangements allow parties to ‘opt-in’ to the new regime from 1 July 2025 onwards.
+In these cases, transitional arrangements have allowed parties to ‘opt-in’ to the new regime from 1 July 2025 onwards.

-For mid-market businesses, these changes will be especially significant, and careful consideration will be critical to ensure continued growth and market competitiveness for parties who are considering acquisitions and divestments in 2025 and beyond.
+For mid-market businesses, these changes will be especially significant, and careful consideration will be critical to ensure continued growth and market competitiveness for parties who are considering acquisitions and divestments in the future.

 Exploring the key changes in the legislation